//CRYPTOGRAPHICALLY VERIFIED ENFORCEMENT

 The problem

-AI agents don't just assist anymore.
-They transact, approve, and spend autonomously at machine speed, often with no human in the loop.
-A vulnerability that steals $1,000 in a human-speed system steals $10 million in a machine-speed system.
-Not because it's worse, but because it executes thousands of times faster than anyone can respond.
-If your agent executes 1,000 transactions per second and your team needs 60 seconds to investigate an alert, that's 60,000 potentially fraudulent transactions before you even understand what's happening.
+A vulnerability that steals $1,000 from a human-speed system steals $10 million from a machine-speed one.
+If your agent runs 1,000 actions per second and your team needs 60 seconds to investigate an alert, that's 60,000 actions before anyone understands what's happening.

 Current guardrails aren't enough